 We offer a 10% discount to walkers who arrive by either foot, bike,bus, skateboard, or water.
-We have participated twice in national bike week for 2014/15, with foraging cycles and attend bike fixing workshops with An Taisce locally.
+We have participated in 6 national bike week events since 2014 the latest was June 2019 with a foraging cycle/seaweed workshop and BBQ, great fun, we also attend bike fixing workshops with An Taisce locally.

 And plans are drawn up for opening the West Clare Trailway, which runs along the main railway route, on old bog roads, with an electric bus to provide pick ups and drop offs for users, very exciting.